Analytical comparison between X(3) and X(5) models of the Bohr Hamiltonian: Discussion of the analytical results, the numerical results, and the experimental realization of the model

-In both cases, it increases with increase in the angular momentum, $L$, and with increase in the variation parameter, $\beta_{0}$.
-These effects of $L$ and $\beta_{0}$ in $\nu$ are also seen in the energy values of Eq.(13).
+In both cases, critical orders increase with increase in the angular momentum, $L$, and with increase in the variation parameter, $\beta_{0}$.
+These effects of $L$ and $\beta_{0}$ in $\nu$ are also seen in the numerical values of the energies in all the levels.